Free roofing estimate template

 4 tips on how to properly estimate a roofing job

-Follow the tips below to make your roofing estimates as accurate and effective as possible.
+Follow the tips below for how to estimate roofing cost as accurately and effectively as possible.

 #1: Make sure to consider the surface area